rmcar17/piqtree/docs/developers/troubleshooting.md

 ./build_tools/build_iqtree.sh
 ```

-If the above doesn't work, please re-try the guide on ["Setting up your environment for development"](./environment_setup.md).
+If the above doesn't work, please retry the guide on ["Setting up your environment for development"](./environment_setup.md).

 ## The IQ-TREE library doesn't build